qiyfoundation/Qiy-Scheme/use-cases/UC08 Manage Connect Tokens.md

-# UC03 Request Personal Data
+# UC08 Manage Connect Tokens

 # Abstract

-This document is the use case specification for use case [UC03 Request Personal Data](UC03%20Request%20Personal%20Data.md).
+This document is the use case specification for use case [UC08 Manage Connect Tokens](UC08%20Manage%20Connect%20Tokens.md).

 # Contents